 - Hydrogen Bonds: Unlike disulfide bonds, hydrogen bonds are temporary and can be ‘reset’ by water.
 The water breaks older hydrogen bonds and forms new ones.
 These hair bonds are also responsible for your hair’s elasticity allowing for our hair to change shape like when using heated styling tools.
-Hydrogen bonds are the primary reason our hair sometimes becomes frizzy and can be damaged by both moisture overload and heat.
+Hydrogen bonds are one of the primary reason causes of frizzy hair and can be damaged by both moisture overload and heat.

-All of these hair bonds help your curls stay strong and manageable so it’s important to look after them.
+All of these hair bonds help your curly hair stay strong and manageable so it’s important to look after them.
 But if they do become damaged there are ways to repair them!

 How Hair Bonds Become Damaged & Broken